Instrument-Free Demand Estimation Using Relative Prices Variation, with an Application to Railway Transportation: Implications for train pricing

+Next, we assess the robustness of the time-invariance elasticity condition on counterfactual revenues and social welfare.
+We check the lower bound in \eqref{eq:revenue_gamma_ave} under two elasticities with $S=10$.
+We refer to Appendix \ref{app:constant_elas_details} for computational details.
+Table \ref{tab:counter_rev_two_elas} in Appendix \ref{app:additional_tab_fig} summarizes the results on revenues and social welfare with revenue-maximizing uniform, stopping-time and ``full'' dynamic pricing, under both complete and incomplete information.
+In all scenarios, the estimated lower bounds of revenues are within around \EUR{500} (or 4\%) of those in Table \ref{tab:counter_sw_cs}.
+The revenue losses in the observed scenario remain above 4.9\% relative to optimal dynamic pricing strategies (Scenarios s.3 and f.1).
+Relative differences in the estimated lower bounds across pricing strategies also align closely with those in Table \ref{tab:counter_sw_cs}.
+The lower bounds on social welfare become smaller when we relax the assumption of time-invariant price elasticity.
+However, they are still informative and imply important welfare losses of the observed pricing strategy relative to revenue-maximizing dynamic pricing strategies.

+Overall, the results suggest that despite the difference in price elasticity of early and late purchasers and the possibility of intertemporal price discrimination, our results are robust to the assumption of a time-invariant price elasticity.

 \paragraph{Alternative parametric specifications.} We conduct two robustness checks.
-First, we simulate counterfactual revenues with a lognormal specification on $\eta_{dT}$ instead of a gamma distribution (Assumption \ref{hyp:gamma}(ii)).
+First, we simulate counterfactual revenues with a lognormal specification on $\eta_{dm}$ instead of a gamma distribution (Assumption \ref{hyp:gamma}(ii)).
 The drawback of a lognormal specification is that it is not conjugate with the Poisson distribution.
-Then, the updated distribution of $\eta_{dT}$ in the incomplete information set-up takes a complicated form, making it very difficult to compute counterfactual scenarios.
+Then, the updated distribution of $\eta_{dm}$ in the incomplete information setup takes a complicated form, making it difficult to compute counterfactual scenarios.
 Nevertheless, this issue does not appear for uniform pricing and complete information.
-Table \ref{tab:supply2_benforroni} shows the results for Scenarios u.2, u.4, s.10 and f.2.
+Table \ref{tab:supply2_benforroni} in Appendix \ref{app:additional_tab_fig} shows the results for Scenarios u.2, u.4, s.6 and f.2.
 Even if the bounds are wider than in the baseline specification, the results are similar.
 Second, we have focused so far on the demand model corresponding to Column I in Table \ref{tab:binomial}.
-We did so because counterfactual revenues are harder to compute under the richer specification corresponding to Column II in the same table.
-Nevertheless, we were able to compute counterfactual revenues with this specification for a few scenarios.
-The results, presented in Table \ref{tab:rev_column2}, are hardly affected.
+Counterfactual revenues are harder to compute under the richer specification associated to Column II in that table.
+Nevertheless, we can still compute such revenues for a few scenarios.
+The results hardly change compared to those in Table \ref{tab:supply_main}, see Table \ref{tab:rev_column2} in Appendix \ref{app:alt_specif}.